appcelerator-developer-relations/appc-sample-geocoder/README.md

 Let's run through some of the main topics covered.

 ## Custom Android Material Theme
 For Android, the app uses a [custom Android Material Theme](http://docs.appcelerator.com/platform/latest/#!/guide/Android_Themes-section-34636181_AndroidThemes-MaterialTheme).
-Material made it much easier to create custom Android themes and all you have to do is override some of the default colors in [app/platform/android/res/values/custom_theme.xml](app/platform/android/res/values/custom_theme.xml) and select the style name in [tiapp.xml](tiapp.xml) under *android/manifest/application@android:theme*.
+Material made it much easier to create custom Android themes and all you have to do is override some of the default colors in [app/platform/android/res/values/custom_theme.xml](app/platform/android/res/values/custom_theme.xml) and select the style name in [tiapp.xml](tiapp.xml#L50) under *android/manifest/application@android:theme*.

 * Guide: [Android Themes](http://docs.appcelerator.com/platform/latest/#!/guide/Android_Themes)

 ## Config: [config.json](app/config.json)
 For iOS we wanted to make it easy to change our primary brand color as well.
-It's set in [app/config.json](alloy/app/config.json) under *global/brandPrimary* and read as `Alloy.CFG.brandPrimary` in [app/styles/index.tss](app/styles/index.tss) for example.
+It's set in [app/config.json](app/config.json) under *global/brandPrimary* and read as `Alloy.CFG.brandPrimary` in [app/styles/index.tss](app/styles/index.tss#L20) for example.
 As you can read in the guide, we could even set a different value for this propery based on the platform and environment the app runs on.

 * Guide: [Project Configuration File (config.json)](http://docs.appcelerator.com/platform/latest/#!/guide/Project_Configuration_File_(config.json))

 ## Globals: [alloy.js](app/alloy.js)
 Another global under Alloy is `Alloy.Globals`.
 This object is empty and can be populated anywhere, but in most cases you will use `alloy.js` for this.
 This fill end up in Titanium's bootstrap `Resources/app.js` file.
 Since that file is global scope, it's a best practice to wrap your code in a self-executing function.

 For iOS we set a global to `20dp`.
-We'll use this in a *Global Style* to move our content down below the statusBar, leaving the actual Window start behind it, allowing us to style it.
+We'll use this in a [global style](app/styles/app.tss#L17) to move our content down below the statusBar, leaving the actual Window start behind it, allowing us to style it.

 * Guide [Initializer File](http://docs.appcelerator.com/platform/latest/#!/guide/Alloy_Controllers-section-34636384_AlloyControllers-InitializerFile(alloy.js))